 Choosing a career is like standing at a crossroad not knowing which path will end up where.
-One wrong decision at an early stage has a lot of impact in our lives as we look to settle down in careers.
+One wrong decision and you can spend your life wondering what went wrong.
 Choosing the right career is one of the most important decisions we have to take.
-The question gets more complicated with the high number of choices available in life which makes the decision making process ore lengthy.
+The question gets more complicated with the high number of choices available in life which makes the decision-making process lengthier.
 The answers to such a question can be very confusing to students and yet every input you need to take the decision is in your mind.

 This is one of the most talked of and least understood of advice when it comes to choosing the right career.
 You should be aware of your strengths, weakness, what you like, dislike what you want to achieve in life and many more such questions.
 This helps to get a better idea of what you are and what fits or does not fit you.

 Ending up in a job that either you are not happy with or you find hard to cope with on a regular basis will make your life unhappy.
 Instead, aim at what you are good with and makes you happy to work on.

 You might want to categorize yourself into an introvert or an extrovert, a reactive or a proactive person and many more such categories.
 Remember, each category has its own pros and cons and you need not be biased when doing a self-assessment.

 This is exactly what career counselors do.
 They are experts in various fields of career and all they need to know is about you.
 They start asking questions which give them a good idea of what you are and on the basis of that, they make their recommendations.

 Based on your personality and ambition, you can decide on the career path to take.